otrl/search-widgets-demo/README.md

 This demo shows 2 examples of how you can embed otrl-search-widgets in your site.

 Before explaining the differences, you should note that they both share in common one thing: generation of CSS via webpack.
-That is not because this is the only way - you can use the less compiler directly, or with gulp or any number of other build tools.
 To see how we are building the CSS in this app, see [the webpack config](webpack.config.babel.js) and our [main.less](src/main.less)

 # Vanilla JS